Having a misplaced modifier is a common problem in writing. It’s also a common question type on the ACT, so you need to know how to spot one.

 Excited for his first paid gig, the crowd was electric as Xavier took the stage.

-The modifying phrase “excited for his first paid gig” is closest to the noun “crowd,” but the presence of the pronoun “his” makes it clear that the phrase is trying to refer to Xavier.
-To correct this one, we would move Xavier to be the subject of the independent clause:
+The modifying phrase “excited for his first paid gig” is closest to “crowd,” so grammatically it describes the crowd.
+But the pronoun “his” makes it clear the phrase is meant to describe Xavier.

 Excited for his first paid gig, Xavier took the stage in front of the electric crowd.

-So it doesn’t matter whether you move the modifying phrase closer to the noun it’s trying to modify or if you move the noun to be closer to the modifying phrase: just get the two beside each other in one way or another—preferably the most concise way.
+So it doesn’t matter whether you move the modifying phrase closer to the noun it should modify or move the noun closer to the modifying phrase.
+The goal is the same: get the modifier right next to the word it describes, in the most concise way.

 Question 1